content-left-bg.png

 2. The principal may add information to the pre-populated school annual report template.

-3. The school annual report is to be published on the school’s website before the end of Term 2.
+3. The school annual report is automatically published by PMR onto the school’s website before the end of Term 2.

 *Outdoor and Environmental Education Centres are not required to publish a School Annual Report.